scrtlabs/protocol/docs/source/SubsystemArchitecture.rst

    a.
 Determine if the value is encrypted

    b.
 If encrypted, decrypt using the key derived from the encryption
-         key and the Dapp user public key.
+         key and the dApp user public key.
 See the `Cryptography Document <https://docs.google.com/document/d/1c9eReGipyBO7l82-n7U8AH8tSXyZeN9ZDzIJgTbVKSI/edit#heading=h.h4mmyxajdhy7>`__
          for details.